40 Hawaii island police sergeants to carry body-worn cameras

 Nov.
 29—The Hawaii Police Department is outfitting 40 patrol sergeants with body-worn cameras in districts around the island, according to a news release.

-Starting Thursday, the patrol sergeants will be wearing the Axon Body 2, the same camera used by patrol officers since the department began the program on Nov.
+Starting Thursday, the patrol sergeants will wear the Axon Body 2, the same camera used by patrol officers since the department began the program on Nov.
 9, 2020.
-The 40 new cameras will not exceed what the department has already budgeted for the program, according to police.
+The 40 new cameras will not exceed what the department already has budgeted for the program, according to police.

 The Axon Body 2 camera is used by most law enforcement agencies, including the Honolulu Police Department.
-All Honolulu patrol officers and traffic division officers are equipped with body-worn cameras.
+All Honolulu patrol officers and traffic division officers are equipped with body-

 Hawaii police keep all body-worn camera footage for at least two years or for as long as "is necessary until the case is adjudicated."